 Base: 279 marketing and e-commerce professionals involved with online marketing strategies

 in NA, EMEA, APAC & LATAM

 Source: A commissioned study conducted by Forrester Consulting on behalf of SAP,

 Information from online communities' results in an open dialogue that can be mined for consumer insights and feedback.
-In fact, Forrester also found, 87% of companies consider customer communities to be important for driving better customer engagements.
+In fact, Forrester also found, 87% of companies consider customer community marketing to be important for driving better customer engagements.
 Communities can also be used to host user-generated content, which can be influential for consumers throughout their purchase journey.

 This data derived from online communities can be used to do more than improve the customer experience; it can also be analyzed to drive marketing decisions and foster ongoing customer loyalty.

-- Offer consistent content.
 User-generated content is becoming increasingly important, because consumers are more likely to consider third party or peer reviews when making a purchasing decision.
 When shoppers have the option to look at user reviews, questions from their peers, and responses from the brand, they can select the right solution based on others' recommendations and experiences.
 The result is a positive online customer journey, which increases the likelihood that shoppers will return to the brand for new products or validate their purchase by writing a review.

 User-generated content provides an opportunity for brands to better understand consumers' responses to their offerings.
 Based on this understanding, to ensure a seamless experience, brands should tightly integrate content among all consumer-facing channels, assets, and efforts—including communities, marketing, product catalogs, and commerce sites.
 That consistency of information will enable the shopper to make informed decisions.